caregiving / Death doula support

 This may include:

-• Conversations around dying, values, and what matters most
+• Conversations around diagnosis / prognosis, and what matters most

 • Emotional support for caregivers and loved ones